solana-labs/solana-web3.js/packages/rpc-subscriptions/README.md

 ### `getRpcSubscriptionsChannelWithAutoping(channel)`

 Given an `RpcSubscriptionsChannel`, will return a new channel that sends a ping message to the inner channel if a message has not been sent or received in the last `intervalMs`.
 In web browsers, this implementation sends no ping when the network is down, and sends a ping immediately upon the network coming back up.

+### `getRpcSubscriptionsTransportWithSubscriptionCoalescing(transport)`

+Given an `RpcSubscriptionsTransport`, will return a new transport that coalesces identical subscriptions into a single subscription request to the server.
+The determination of whether a subscription is the same as another is based on the `subscriptionConfigurationHash` returned by its `RpcSubscriptionsPlan`.
+The subscription will only be aborted once all subscribers abort, or there is an error.